The Place to Be

 John Brown University is located in the Northwest Arkansas Metropolitan Statistical Area (Fayetteville-Springdale-Rogers), with nearly 500,000 people living here according to the most recent census data.
-Consistently named as a top ten place to live and do business by organizations like Forbes and the Milkin Institute, Northwest Arkansas is a superb place for JBU students to spend the college years of life.
-Northwest Arkansas is truly the best of both worlds — small-town friendliness with the amenities and economic engines that rival many large America cities.
+Consistently named as a top 10 place to live and do business by organizations like Forbes and the Milkin Institute, Northwest Arkansas is a superb place for JBU students to spend the college years of life.
+Northwest Arkansas is truly the best of both worlds — small-town friendliness with the amenities and economic engines that rival many large American cities.

 The Best of City and Country Living

 The Walton Arts Center in Fayetteville hosts top artists in concert and touring Broadway productions.
 The Crystal Bridges Museum of American Art houses some of the most valuable and well-known paintings by American artists, from Norman Rockwell’s Rosie the Riveter to Charles Willson Peale’s George Washington.
 JBU also shares the region with the University of Arkansas, the flagship of the Arkansas public university system, providing additional educational resources to our students.
 Northwest Arkansas has two major malls, a minor league baseball team and Devil’s Den State Park, which offers camping, rock climbing, fishing, caves, trails and hiking in the scenic Ozark Mountains.

 An Economic Powerhouse

 Northwest Arkansas is home to Fortune 1 company Walmart.
 Besides having the retail giant in JBU’s back yard, over 1500 of Walmart’s suppliers, from Disney to Procter and Gamble, have operations in Northwest Arkansas.
 But Walmart isn’t the only economic engine in Northwest Arkansas, the world’s number one protein provider, Tyson Foods, is based in Springdale.
 Lowell is the home base for J.B Hunt, one of the largest trucking companies in America.
 In Siloam Springs, home of JBU’s main campus, you’ll find La-Z-Boy, Gates Rubber, Cobb-Vantress (an international poultry leader), Simmons Foods (poultry products) and Sager Creek Vegetable Company, formerly Allen Canning Company, producers of vegetable products like Veg-All and Pop-Eye’s Spinach.
 Beyond retail, transportation, manufacturing and food processing industries, Northwest Arkansas also enjoys a large farming community, a significant part of the economy.